gather-foundation/gather-metrics/CONTRIBUTING.md

 ### Technical Requirements

 - Linting and Type Hints:
 Ensure your code follows the project's coding standards.
 Run linters, formatters and Mypy before submitting your PR.
-Feel free to setup the pre-commit and mypy configuration from the repo.
+Feel free to setup the pre-commit (`pre-commit install`) and mypy configuration from the repo.

 - Branching:
 Submit all pull requests against the `development` branch.
 Documentation updates can be made against main.